Why earn a master’s degree in kinesiology?

 The kinesiology master’s degree offers health and wellness professionals comprehensive and applicable knowledge in functional anatomy, exercise physiology, behavior change, functional assessment, and exercise program design.
 By focusing on evidence-based research, this online degree program enables clinicians working with clients, patients, and populations to immediately apply what they’ve learned.

-Students earning their kinesiology master’s degree at ATSU have the opportunity to specialize in one of five areas with specialty certificate course groupings or tracks:
+Students earning their kinesiology master’s degree at ATSU have the opportunity to specialize in one of five areas with speciality certificate course groupings or concentrations:

 - Adaptive Sports

 - Exercise and Sports Psychology